ialexi/sc-docs/src/intro-overviews/loading.md

 everything will work.
 However, if the code runs at load-time, problems could occur because of the order in which the JS is loaded.
 If you try to use My.SpecialView before it has been declared, there will be trouble.

-But what if you subclass SC.View, creating My.SpecialView in one file (perhaps in views/my_special.js), and then try to call My.SpecialView.design() to create an instance in your resources/main_page.js file?
+But what if you subclass SC.View, creating My.SpecialView in one file (perhaps in views/my\_special.js), and then try to call `#js:My.SpecialView.design()` to create an instance in your resources/main\_page.js file?
 Well, you might run into trouble.

 How to fix?
-Add a require() statement to the top of your main_page.js:
+Add a `#js:require()` statement to the top of your main_page.js:

+    #js
     require("views/my_special.js");

-This will tell SproutCore's build tools that views/my_special.js needs to be included in the combined JS _before_ main_page.js.
+This will tell SproutCore's build tools that views/my\_special.js needs to be included in the combined JS _before_ main_page.js.

 And that's it!

 Frameworks
 ==========
 Frameworks are loaded as defined in Buildfiles.
-For more on frameworks, see "Frameworks".
+For more on frameworks, see [Frameworks](frameworks.html).

 Cross-framework Requires
 ------------------------